xaviwho/blockchain_btd/README.md

 ## Acknowledgments

 - This research was conducted for MILCOM 2025
-- Thanks to [your institution/lab] for support
+- Thanks to [NSL/Kumoh National Institute of Technology] for support